Fox scores 32, Kings deal Lakers 5th straight loss 120-114 – KION546

 The loss also tied the Lakers with Houston for the NBA’s worst record.

+“As a staff we have to continue to grind it out and work and find the combinations to make it work,” coach Darvin Ham said.
+“We had the game down there to the end.
+We had some bad fouls and turnovers.
+At the end of the day we have to be on the same page and compete.”

-Fox had 10 points and his four assists led to nine points in the fourth quarter.
+Fox had 10 points and his four assists led to nine points in the fourth quarter as the Kings used an 8-0 run at the end of the game to win for the fifth time in their last seven games.

-The Lakers had a 114-112 lead with 2:13 remaining after Westbrook hit a 3-pointer, but the Kings closed the game with eight straight points.
-Harrison Barnes tied it with a pair of free throws and Fox put the Kings on top for good on a jumper with 1:06 remaining.
+The Lakers had a 114-112 lead with 2:13 remaining after Westbrook hit a 3-pointer, before the Kings went on their run.
+Harrison Barnes tied it with two free throws and Fox put the Kings on top for good on a jumper with 1:06 remaining.

+“He’s been clutch finishing games.
+We ran the same play, like five times,” said Domantas Sabonis, who had 21 points and 10 rebounds.
+“My job was to get him open, get him the ball and he did the rest.”

+Kevin Huerter added 16 points for the Kings, who have won four of their last five trips to the Lakers’ home court.

 JAMES UPDATE